tesshsu/healthyinfocheckout/Readme.md

 - Goto `Modules > Module manager` menu in PrestaShop Back Office.
 - Click on `Upload a module` button and upload healthyinfochekcout module ZIP.
 - Once zip file uploaded, module will be part of the module list , click on Install Then "Configure"
+- Enter your client id and client secret once valid you should be able to use this module
+- Goto `Design > Position > displayPersonalInformationTop` to make sure HealthyQ had show up in this hook position

 ## Configuration

 ## USAGE & REQUIREMENTS

-/!\ IMPORTANT : Once install again older version will be deleted and your configuration Access key and Secret key will be reset.
+/!\ IMPORTANT : Once install again older version will be deleted and your configuration client_id and client_secret will be reset.

 /!\ IMPORTANT : The healthy info data will stock in DBB once submit to checkout payment valid